- Vol 1: General (Topics Chapters Overview)

 Agreement documents such as MOAs are legally binding and their stipulations regarding mitigation, treatment of properties, and future discoveries must be implemented and carried out by the federal agency and the Department.

+Coordination with other members of the environmental team at this phase is essential to ensure the project remains in compliance with laws.
 Changes in project design or the addition of new or modified alternatives may require additional Section 106 review if changes will involve areas not previously surveyed for historic properties or if potential project effects change.
+In some instances, the acquisition of property for mitigation purposes (biological mitigation, farmland mitigation, etc.) may necessitate additional cultural resource studies.
 Project changes that expand a project area may necessitate preparation of a supplemental HPSR.
 In cases where a MOA has been concluded, project changes or alterations may necessitate an amendment to the MOA pursuant to 36 CFR 800.6(c) (7) and (8).
 Substantial changes in project design or the addition of new or modified alternatives also may require additional CEQA review.

 Qualified Department cultural resources staff review the PS&E to ensure that the findings made in the environmental documents are still accurate and that they are consistent with commitments made for protection of cultural resources.
 They are also responsible for preparation or review of contract special provisions to implement commitments such as monitoring.